FlowFuse/website/src/node-red/protocol/amqp.md

 {% endrenderFlow %}

 Finally, we configured a Headers type exchange, which routes messages based on attributes in the message headers.
 The example focused on a factory monitoring system, where updates from machines are routed based on criteria like machine type, status, and priority.
 This exchange type is powerful for complex routing scenarios where decisions are based on multiple attributes rather than just the routing key.

-## Conclusion

-In this guide, we delved into the fundamentals of AMQP and its integration with Node-RED.
-We explored how to set up AMQP nodes, configure various exchange types (Direct, Topic, Fanout, and Headers), and apply them to real-world scenarios.
-This approach enhances message reliability and routing flexibility in Node-RED flows.